On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Theoretical Analysis and Insights

-generalizes well to the target domain, we have the following upper bound on generalization gap, i.e., the difference between the population risk and the empirical risk.
+generalizes well to the target domain, we have the following upper bound on generalization error, i.e., the difference between the population risk and the empirical risk.

-\begin{theorem} Suppose that the samples of $\gD_l$ are i.i.d. generated from the distribution $P^{\gD_l}_{XY}$, the hypothesis space $\gH$ has finite Natarajan dimension $d_N(\gH)$, then for zero-one loss function and any $\vh \in \gH $, there exists a constant $C$ such that with probability $1-\delta$,
+\begin{theorem} (proved in Appendix \ref{appendix: proof}) Suppose that the samples of $\gD_l$ are i.i.d. generated from the distribution $P^{\gD_l}_{XY}$, the function space $\gH$ has finite Natarajan dimension $d_N(\gH)$, then for any loss function bounded in $[0, M]$ and any $\vh\left(\cdot\right) \in \gH $, there exists a constant $C$ such that with probability $1-\delta$,

-\end{theorem} Theorem~\ref{thm:gen_bound} states that the generalization gap can be controlled by two terms that corresponds to variance and bias.
-The first term in \eqref{equ: gen_bound} can be interpreted as the variance, since it only depends on the hypothesis space $\gH$ and has the order of $\gO(1/\sqrt{n_l})$.
-And the second term can be viewed as bias, where KL divergence $D(P^{\gD_l}_{XY}\|P^t_{XY})$ is used to measure the discrepancy between the two domains.
+where $\Phi_{1:m} \triangleq \{\vf^{s_j}(X) \}_{j=1}^m$ are random vectors induced by different features mappings $\vf^{s_j}: \gX \rightarrow \mathcal{F}_j$. \end{theorem} Theorem~\ref{thm:gen_bound} states that the generalization error can be controlled by a bias and variance trade-off.
+The first term can be viewed as bias, where KL divergence measures the discrepancy between two distributions.
+The first term can be further decomposed into two sub-terms: the bias due to the mismatch between the pseudo label distribution and the target label distribution; and the bias due to the misalignment of marginal feature distribution in the representation space.
+The second term in \eqref{equ: gen_bound} can be interpreted as the variance since it only depends on the hypothesis space $\gH$ and the number of the pseudo-labeled samples $n_l$.

-In the following, we contrast two methods for single-source domain adaptation to show that it is important to only use a subset of the pseudo-labels generated from the source models to balance between the bias and variance in Theorem~\ref{thm:gen_bound}.
+In the following, we discuss how to balance the bias-variance trade-off by improving each term in the generalization error bound provided in Theorem~\ref{thm:gen_bound}.
+First, we make the connection between minimizing the \textit{label mismatch bias} and domain aggregation of multiple source domains.
+Second, we reveal that selective pseudo-labeling is essential to prevent the \textit{label mismatch bias} from being unbounded while also balancing the variance term.
+Finally, we show how a joint feature alignment approach is crucial for the MSFDA problem to reduce the \textit{feature misalignment bias}.